 Many white people feel uncomfortable talking about racism – but that’s not an excuse to avoid engaging.
 So let’s change it

+As soon as someone mentions the term “white privilege”, the conversation can quickly become hostile.
 So what’s “white privilege”, and how can white people effectively talk about it to challenge direct and institutional racism?

 What is White Privilege?

 White privilege refers to the benefits that white people enjoy, which people of colour don’t have.
 If you’re more of a visual learner, you can check out this comic explaining white privilege.

 In the UK, these are some of the ways being born white benefits you:

 - Black people are nine times more likely to be stopped and searched by the police than white people

 - People of colour are twice as likely to be unemployed compared to white people

 - Black, Asian, and Minority Ethnic (BAME) groups experience higher levels of mental health problems

 And these are only some of the ways people of colour are disadvantaged compared to white people.
 Some people argue that these differences are explained by work ethic, but this isn’t true.